densom/grafana_demo/README.md

 ## About <a name = "about"></a>

 Simple docker compose set of grafana, loki, promtail, and graphite.
+Also, a [log generator](https://github.com/microsoft/lignator.git) pushes random log data to loki via a promtail sidecar for demonsttrating pipelines.

 ### Prerequisites